kchelvan/assessment/README.md

 # RT_Assessment

-This repository contains the code and documentation for my interview submission for the React Native Software Developer position at Red Thread Innovations.
+This repository contains the code for Keshopan Arunthavachelvan's interview submission for the React Native Software Developer position at Red Thread Innovations.

 **About the Project**